thomasWeise/javaExamples/lessons/02_java/README.md

-# Lesson 01: Installing Java, Compiling and Running Programs
+# Lesson 02: Installing Java, Compiling and Running Programs

 In this lesson, we learn how to compile and run a simple Java program which just prints "Hello World!" to the console.
+(Lesson 01 is the introduction lesson with no examples, so we start here at 02 :-)

 ## 1. Installing Java